 - 4. Multi-family Dwelling

 - a.
 Buildings in existence prior to January 22, 2013 shall not be subject to the provisions of Section 418.C.5 below provided the provisions of section 418.E.8 below are met {Amended, Effective 01/22/13}

 - 5. Religious Institution

 - 6. Public or Private School

 - 7. Commercial School

 - 8. Municipal Facility

 - 9. Construction Services up to 3,000 s.f building footprint, provided the use:

 - (a) engages in no outdoor storage or outdoor parking of commercial vehicles except for vehicles with a load capacity of one ton or less except for loading and unloading, and

 - (b) produces no noise, smoke, dust, odors, or glare detectable beyond the boundaries of the lot.

 - 10. Local Retail Trade

 - 11. Mixed Use Development

 - 12. Business and Professional Offices

 - 13. Art Gallery/Museum

 - 14. Public Utilities

 - 15. Public Areas

 - 16. Private Assembly

 - 17. Public Assembly Indoor

 - 18. Bed and Breakfast Inn

 - 19. Day Care Center Facility

 - 20. Village Cafe up to 20 seats

 - 21. Parking area for open space {Amended, Effective 12/02/14}

 - C. Space Standards for Lots Which Are Not Within Subdivisions as Listed in D Below:

-- 1. Minimum lot area residential8,000 s.f.
+- 1. Minimum lot size-area residential

-- 2. Minimum lot area commercial or mixed use development none

-- Minimum road frontage
+- 2. Minimum lot size area commercial or mixed use development none - 3.
+Minimum road frontage single and two-family commercial, mixed use, or multi-family developments that have one or more accesses that are not shared 50 feet commercial, mixed use, or multi-family developments that has one accesses that is shared none

-single and two-family 50 feet commercial, mixed use, or multi-family developments that have one or more accesses that are not shared 50 feet commercial, mixed use, or multi-family developments that has one accesses that is shared none - 4.
-Maximum building height - 5.
-Minimum land area per dwelling unit 2,500 s.f. - Maximum impervious surface to lot area 80% (for the purposes of this section, sidewalks and public areas required to meet the build-to requirements of the Village design Standards are not considered an impervious surface) - 7.
-Setback requirements see Freeport Village Design Standards - D. Space Standards for Lots in Village Open Space Subdivisions approved after April 3, 2007 - 1.
-Net residential density; single family - not less than 1.800 s.f.
+4. Maximum building height

+5. Minimum land area per dwelling unit

+6. Maximum impervious surface to lot area 80%

+(for the purposes of this section, sidewalks and public areas required to meet the build-to requirements of the Village design Standards are not considered an impervious surface)

+- 7. Setback requirements see Freeport Village Design Standards - D. Space Standards for Lots in Village Open Space Subdivisions approved after April 3, 2007 - 1.
+Net residential density; single family -

-1 unit per 8,000 s.f. of net residential acreage
+2. Net residential density per dwelling unit; two family and multiple family - 1 unit per 2,500 s.f. of net residential acreage